jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

   - The top priority of security should always be the protection of the life and safety of personnel
   - In the US, follow the guidelines and requirements from Occupational Safety and Health Administration (OSHA), and Environmental Protection Agency (EPA)
   - A key element in designing a facility for construction is understanding the level required by your org and planning for it before beginning construction
-  - **Crime Prevention Through Environmental Design (CPTED)**: a well-established school of thought on "secure architecture" - an archiectural approach to building and space design that emphasizes passive features to reduce the likelihood of criminal activity
+  - **Crime Prevention Through Environmental Design (CPTED)**: a well-established school of thought on "secure architecture" - an architectural approach to building and space design that emphasizes passive features to reduce the likelihood of criminal activity
     - core principle of CPTED is that the design of the physical environment can be managed/manipulated, and crafted with intention in order to create behavioral effects or changes in people present in those areas that result in reduction of crime as well as a reduction of the fear of crime
     - CPTED stresses three main principles:
       - **natural access control**: the subtle guidance of those entering and leaving a building